JetBrains-Research/gorshochek/DOCS.md

       p: 0.9
   - add comments:
       p: 0.2
-      statements: ["ifCondition", "ifBegin", "ifInside"] ...
+      statements: ["forInside", "ifBegin", "ifInside"] ...
 ```

 Applying transformations is a randomized process.
 Therefore, each transformation has an attribute
 `p` which determines the probability of certain transformation to be applied.

-- `ouput path` -- path to dir where transformed code will be saved
+- `output path` -- path to dir where transformed code will be saved
 - `transformations` -- a fixed set of transformations
-- `n transfromations` determines how many times transformations should be applied to each file.
+- `n transformations` determines how many times transformations should be applied to each file.
 Since transformations is applied with some probability `p`, running the same transformations multiple
 times will produce different transformed code.